 How PET Scan Helps in Cancer Diagnosis?

 PET scans identify cancer cells that grow faster than normal cells.
 Because cancer cells absorb more radioactive tracer than healthy cells, they “light up” clearly on the scan.
-PET scans are very useful for:
+A PET scan for cancer is therefore very useful for:

 - Detecting hidden cancer